ru-mii/ADGAC-SoundSwap/README.md

 # SoundSwap

-THERE ARE FEW GLOBAL SOUNDS THAT YOU WON'T FIND IN THE SOUNDS PACKAGE ARE NOT REPLACABLE AS OF NOW, THIS WILL BE POSSIBLE WITHIN FEW DAYS AS I UPDATE THE MOD, 90% OF THE SOUNDS ARE REPLACABLE AT THE MOMENT

 This mod is created to work with [BepInEx](https://github.com/BepInEx/BepInEx), you would unzip the .zip file from [Releases](https://github.com/ru-mii/ADGAC-SoundSwap/releases) and then copy paste into your plugins folder in BepInEx, should like like this...

 ![image](https://github.com/ru-mii/ADGAC-SoundSwap/assets/118167137/148570f5-5f02-4023-b639-27c15ffeeca6)